Domey038/TaMERI/README.md

 The 't' argument represents the training modus with the 'c' argument for calibration which result into training hundreds of models with different parameters and choosing the best.

-The validation process to automatically run a 5-fold cross-validation, calculate MAE+MVS+R2 values and create plots for better evaluation through the Rscript 'scripts/evaluate_Validation.R'.
+The validation process to automatically run a 5-fold cross-validation as Random Forest (RF), calculate MAE+MVS+R2 values and create plots for better evaluation through the Rscript 'scripts/evaluate_Validation.R'.
-> python TaMERI/Mainy.py -v data/TaMERI.homo_sapiens.tsv
+> python TaMERI/Mainy.py -v data/TaMERI.homo_sapiens.tsv -RF

 ## Author

-Dominik Müller
+Dominik Müller\

-Email: ga37xiy@tum.de
+Email: ga37xiy@tum.de\

-Dmitrij Frishman lab - Department of Genome-Oriented Bioinformatics
+Dmitrij Frishman lab - Department of Genome-Oriented Bioinformatics\
 Technical University of Munich

 ## License